Submitty/Submitty/.setup/ansible/roles/submitty_course_add_instructor/README.md

 - `submitty_course_add_instructor_term`: The term the instructor is teaching.
 - `submitty_course_add_instructor_user_group`: The user group the instructor belongs to.
 The default is set to 1 since that is the user group for instructors.
 - `submitty_course_add_instructor_password`: The password for the instructor.
 Please ensure this is a strong, unique password.

+**Important: All the above values need to be passed as strings.**

+Please replace the placeholder values in the playbook with your specific values before running the playbook.